-For a new profile segment, the request shall provide evidence that the requested group is homogeneous with respect to Load shape characteristics.
+For a new Load Profile Segment, the request shall provide evidence that the requested group is homogeneous with respect to Load shape characteristics.
 For a change to definitions of existing segments, the request shall provide evidence that the re-defined segments are homogeneous in these terms.